 As far as prescription medications go, statins are considered relatively safe — and yet, up to half of all people who start taking a statin stop, says David Katz, MD, Director of Yale University’s Prevention Research Center.
 Side effects such as muscle pain and cognitive changes including forgetfulness and fuzzy thinking are the major catalysts for stopping the medicine.
 The cognitive changes usually disappear once the drug is stopped.

-MedShadow Note: With statins, the risk ofis dose-related.
-The FDA-approved packaging insert notes the following about simvastatin, which is similar for all statins: In a clinical trial database in which 41,050 patients were treated with simvastatin with 24,747 (approximately 60%) treated for at least 4 years, the incidence of was approximately 0.02%, 0.08% and 0.53% at 20, 40 and 80 mg/day, respectively.
+MedShadow Note: With statins, the risk of myopathy is dose-related.
+The FDA-approved packaging insert notes the following about simvastatin, which is similar for all statins: In a clinical trial database in which 41,050 patients were treated with simvastatin with 24,747 (approximately 60%) treated for at least 4 years, the incidence of myopathy was approximately 0.02%, 0.08% and 0.53% at 20, 40 and 80 mg/day, respectively.
 In these trials, patients were carefully monitored and some interacting medicinal products were excluded.

 Ironically, one recent study showed that the risk of these side effects is statistically insignificant when compared to the risk from a placebo (inert pill).
 The catch is that in clinical trials of statins, the nocebo, or negative placebo, effect is quite high, says Dr. Katz.
 So in reality, many people who take statins have very real side effects, even though many of those side effects are due to the nocebo effect.
 (Read the MedShadow blog about the Nocebo Effect.)